OliverKlukas/oliverklukas.github.io/README.md

 # Tech stack
 1. React with TypeScript
 2. Tailwind Css as design system
+3. GSAP for everything that moves
-3. Deployment to GitHub Pages
+4. Deployment to GitHub Pages